 An EKG is a ten-minute procedure which is performed by placing six electrodes on your chest and one electrode on each of your four limbs.
 A recording of the electrical activity of your heart is obtained which provides information about the rate and rhythm of your heart beat, how your heart is situated in your chest, and assesses any damage to your heart.

 An echocardiogram is an ultrasound of the heart.
-It is performed to evauate the impact of lung disease on the mechanics of your heart.
+It is performed to evaluate the impact of lung disease on the mechanics of your heart.
 It examines the chambers, valves, aorta, and the wall motion of your heart.
 This testing can also provide information concerning the pressure in the pulmonary arteries (PA pressure).
 This information is important in planning the exact approach during the transplant operation.

-Radionuclide ventriculography is a test that evalutates the performance of both the right and left ventricles, the two main pumping chambers of your heart.
+Radionuclide ventriculography is a test that evaluates the performance of both the right and left ventricles, the two main pumping chambers of your heart.
 Specifically, it records the volume of blood that your heart pumps in one heart beat, as well as other information about the chambers of your heart.
 This test requires that you receive an injection of radioactive material.
 Sequential pictures are then taken of your heart.

 A barium swallow is a test which involves x-ray pictures of your esophagus and stomach after you have swallowed a small amount of contrast material.
-This test gives the transplant team information about the funtion of your stomach and helps to determine if you have difficulties with acid rising out of your stomach into your esophagus, a condition known as reflux.
+This test gives the transplant team information about the function of your stomach and helps to determine if you have difficulties with acid rising out of your stomach into your esophagus, a condition known as reflux.
 If this is present, you may be prescribed medication prior to your transplant.

 Blood samples are required for both routine and specialized testing.
 Specimens are sent for blood chemistries including potassium, sodium, cholesterol, triglycerides, liver function tests and other electrolytes.
 A complete blood count is obtained to determine whether you have an infection or anemia.
 Blood levels are obtained for information on whether you have been infected with a variety of diseases, including herpes simplex, HIV, and other viruses.